harpreetsinghdt/reactjs_quizapp/README.md

 ```

 ```
 key update and  re-render the component as per requirement.
 ```

 ```
-less use of useState hook, derived the value from existing state or data, compute the values not always use state.
+do less use of useState hook,
+derived the value from existing state or data, compute the values not always use state.
 ```

 ```
 use useRef hook to hold those values which required to be same after changing the state after re-rendering the component.
 ```

 ```
-if possible merge the state to single state hook using array
+if possible merge the state to single state hook using array as value
 ```

 ```
-always copy the current state before the state which using array or object as value: setUserAnswers((prevState) => {
+always copy the current state before the state which using array or object as value:
+		setUserAnswers((prevState) => {
       return [...prevState, selectedAnswer];
     });
 ```

 ```
 always check the position of code snippet in file where it should be placed to perform the desired computed value or results
 ```

 ```